Frangitron/python-arduino-serial/README.md

 Meant to be used with [Arduino Python Serial](https://github.com/MrFrangipane/arduino-python-serial)

-## Android
+## Kivy on Android

-If `usb4a` is present, it will be used as the USB Serial backend, otherwise `pyserial` is used
+If `usb4a` and `usbserial4a` are present, they will be used as the USB Serial backend, otherwise `pyserial` is used

 ## Usage